pomelo-la/cards-widgets-rn/README.md

 `implementation("org.jetbrains.kotlin:kotlin-stdlib-jdk7:$kotlinVersion")`

-4 - Copy bridge folder to your project
+4. Copy bridge folder to your project

 Drag and drop bridge package from the demo project to your own

 ![Android files](./documentation/android-files.jpg)

 Replace the module name with your own.
-Ex: `com.awesomeproject`
+Ex: `com.projectname`

 ![Android files replace 1](./documentation/android-files-replace-1.jpg)

 ![Android files replace 2](./documentation/android-files-replace-2.jpg)

-5 - MainApplication
+5. MainApplication

 If your MainApplication is written in Java we need to convert it to Kotlin

 ![Android MainApplication 1](./documentation/android-mainapplication-1.jpg)

 ![Android MainApplication 2](./documentation/android-mainapplication-2.jpg)